 - Fees for going over your credit limit

 The Credit CARD Act also limited credit issuers to one over-limit fee per billing cycle and restricted the amount that issuers could charge in fees.
-According to the Consumer Financial Protection Bureau, over-limit fee rates currently stand at no more than $25 for the first over-limit charge and up to $35 for any additional over-limit charges within a six-month period.
 However, card issuers are not allowed to charge an over-limit fee that is greater than the amount charged over the limit.
 If you exceed your credit limit by $10, for example, your over-limit fee can be no higher than $10.

 Should I go over my credit limit?